NIAEFEUP/nijobs-be/README.md

 This will create a development server with hot reloading which will listen on `http://localhost:<HOST_PORT>`.

-### Testing
+### Testing Environment

-To run the test suite, the workflow is similar to the development one:
+To run the test suite (mostly for CI/CD use), the workflow is similar to the development one:

 ```bash
 docker-compose build test